open-ep/PIXPAPER-426-M/FRDM-IMX93_PIXPAPAER-426-M.md

         $ sudo apt install python3-opencv
         $ wget https://github.com/open-EPD/user-space-examples/raw/refs/heads/master/4.26/mono/spi/png2bit_426.py

-        Then, rename your PNG file as test.png, and excute the python script
+        Then, rename your PNG file as test.png, and excute the python script... to generate a mono based image data:
+        $ python3 png2bit_426.py <png file name> --mode mono
+        to generate a gray-scale based image data:
-        $ python3 png2bit_426.py <png file name>
+        $ python3 png2bit_426.py <png file name> --mode gray

         It will generate a output file: image_output.h, the copy the same folder witth pixpaper-426-m-test-frdm-imx93.c.
         Note that this step can running on host PC side or target board, but png_HEX.h must be put into the folder with c file together before